denley/preferencebinder/README.md

 ```

 In the above example, `PreferenceBinder` will call `updateForValue(MY_PREFERENCE_DEFAULT)` if no value is set for `"my_preference_key"` on initialization, or if the value for the given key is removed (with "listening" enabled).

+Default values apply to your entire application, so you don't need to specify them in each class.
+You might find it convenient to assign them all in a single utility class.

 Build Configuration
 --------